 The church in Stolec (Stolz) was built in the middle of the 13th century.
 In 1240 a local village voigt was recorded, in 1248 prince Henry III confirmed that when the German law was granted, the peasants from Stolec were obliged to pay tithes from each lan (unit of measure), and in 1251 the church itself was mentioned in the document.
 In 1257 it was subordinated as a branch to the church in Sadlno by the bishop of Wrocław, Thomas.
 Soon after, it had to obtain the status of a parish church, because in 1273 the parish priest of Stolec named Henry was recorded.

-In the sixteenth century, the towers were raised and topped with new renaissance helmets, and in the eighteenth century, the porch and sacristy were added.
+In the sixteenth century church towers were raised and topped with new Renaissance helmets, and in the eighteenth century, the porch and sacristy were added.
 Unfortunately, most of the windows in the nave were also transformed at that time.
 The temple, although originally Catholic, in the years 1536-1653 and from 1707 until the end of World War II was a Protestant church.
 In the years 1837-1863 a restaurant of building was carried out.
 Unused until 1960, today church is the seat of the parish.

-The church was erected from a rectangular, longitudinal nave and a shorter rectangular chancel.
+The church was built of erratic stones, while its architectural details were made of sandstone.
+It was created from a rectangular, longitudinal nave (15.1 x 9.3 meters) and a shorter, rectangular chancel with two bays (9.3 x 6.9 meters).
 Its characteristic feature are two quadrilateral, lofty towers rising from the eastern part of the nave, just near the contact point of the presbytery.
 It was an unusual solution for church in such a small settlement as Stolec.